What to do & see

 You can experiment by switching the glass to the other eye: when the glass is in front of the right eye, the right-moving dots should be close to you.
 Dark glass on the left eye: the right-moving dots should form the more distant layer.
 Changing the speed within sensible limits: slower speed = less depth, more speed = more depth.

-BTW: bothe the slow downward motion and the colours are eye candy and not necessary for the Pulfrich effect.
+BTW: both the slow downward motion and the colours are eye candy and not necessary for the Pulfrich effect.

 There are many explanations for this on the web, so I can be brief.
 Basically, the reduced luminance in the covered eye entails slower processing in the photoreceptors, following the rule “10× darker ≈ 10 ms slower”.
 Thus in the covered eye the perceived position lags a little behind.
 Differences in position between the eyes in corresponding retinal locations are interpreted in our brain as different depth, because that's exactly what happens if objects really are at different distances from us → stereovision, now widely known via 3D movies.